Kiwis Count - Service Satisfaction

 Individual Services Quality Trend

-The trend over time is important as it highlights whether services are, or are not, continuing to meet or exceed individuals’ expectations.
-We highlight those changes in satisfaction with the quality of individual services that have been statistically significant since services were first measured and in the latest year.
+Kiwis Count measures New Zealanders’ satisfaction with 43 commonly used public services .
+In this section, we discuss changes in satisfaction ratings for individual services.
+The removal and addition of 11 services mean change in 2017 is not measured for these services.
+The chart consequently reports change for 32 services.
+The trend over time is important because it highlights whether services are, continuing to meet or exceed individuals’ expectations.
+We highlight those changes in the quality of individual services that have been statistically significant since services were first measured and in the latest year.

 Since first measured